guillaumeblanc/ozz-animation/_documentation/animation_runtime.md

 <img src="{{site.baseurl}}/images/documentation/animation-tracks.png" class="w3-image">

 Note that keyframes are mandatory at t=0 and t=duration, for all tracks, in order to optimize sampling algorithm.
-This constrain is automatically handled by the `AnimationBuilder` utility though.
+This constrain is automatically handled by the `AnimationBuilder` utility though, it does not apply to raw animations.

 The color of each cell (as well as key numbers) refers to its index in the array, and thus its location in memory.
 This sorting strategy has 2 goals:
 - This is a cache-friendly strategy that groups keyframes (for all tracks/joints) such that all keyframes needed at a time t (during sampling) are close one to each other in memory.
 - Moving forward in the animation time only requires to move the time-cursor further, without traversing all tracks.

+### Sampling the animation forward

 The following diagrams show "hot" keys, the one that are accessed during sampling.
 These keys are decompressed and stored in the `ozz::animation::SamplingCache` in a SoA format suited for interpolation computations.
 The cache stores 2 keyframes per track, as they are required for interpolation when sampling-time is between 2 keyframes.